• Skip to primary navigation

 Pomegranate Spinach Salad With Apple Cider Vinaigrette

 Bid goodbye to the boring side salad with this bowl of crisp, baby spinach, juicy pear slices, sweet pomegranate seeds, and tangy goat cheese.
-Paired with a homemade, paleo apple cider vinaigrette, this salad is a healthy feast of fresh and seasonal ingredients.
+Paired with a homemade, paleo apple cider vinaigrette, this salad is a nutritious feast of fresh and seasonal ingredients.

 Cuisine American

-Prep Time 20 minutes
+Prep Time 20 minutes minutes

-Total Time 20 minutes
+Total Time 20 minutes minutes

 Servings 6